Office of Faculty Affairs

 Research Scientists are an integral part of the School’s research community and its mission.
 The research scientist track was initiated in 1998 with the dual goals of recruiting highly qualified doctoral-level researchers for long-term or large-scale projects, and of providing these accomplished scientists with the opportunity to progress along a meaningful path of career advancement and recognition.

-In addition to conducting research themselves, research scientists ordinarily provide a degree of project leadership that is appropriate to their rank.
-While it is neither required nor expected that research scientists engage in non-research activities ordinarily undertaken by faculty—such as teaching, serving on a dissertation committee, serving as principal investigator of a grant, or serving on national or international advisory panels—many do.
+In addition to conducting research themselves, research scientists ordinarily provide a degree of project leadership that is appropriate to their rank — often engaging in other non-research activities ordinarily undertaken by faculty, such as teaching, serving on dissertation committees, or serving on national and international advisory panels.

 Prerequisites for appointment on the research scientist track include a doctoral degree and relevant postdoctoral experience.
 These non-faculty academic appointments are ordinarily full-time.
 The following titles are used for research scientist appointments: